InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 Crew size has varied over the years.
 In the early years through about 1970, the crew consisted of two fifteen-person squads, two foremen, an Assistant Superintendent, and the Superintendent.
-Today\'s crew make-up is seventeen firefighters, two Captains (Foremen), and the Superintendent.
+Today's crew make-up is seventeen firefighters, two Captains (Foremen), and the Superintendent.

 The El Cariso Hot Shots were originally housed across the road from the El Cariso Engine Station on the Ortega Highway.
 Buildings included Quonset Huts, pit toilets, and a combination crew kitchen/training hall.
-In the early 1970\'s the crew was relocated to the Los Pinos Forestry Camp,
+In the early 1970's the crew was relocated to the Los Pinos Forestry Camp,
 Approximately 3 miles north and west of the original site.
 Here the crew shared the facility with Orange County youth offenders.
 A final